 In 1986, he was appointed head coach of the national skating program in Beijing.
 “I started to study and learned how to practice pairs skating,” Yao said.
 “We had no videos to watch, just pictures in books.
 The only time I could watch other pairs to learn was at competitions.
 The Canadians, the Russians and the Americans all had different styles.
 They were all so different.
 This is how I learned lifts, spirals and throw jumps.”

-While the world may have laughed at Bo and Yao in 1980, two decades later it was a very different story.
-In 1992, Yao had paired Xue Shen and Hongbo Zhao and a year later, Qing Pang and Jian Tong.
+While the world may have laughed at Bo and Yao in the 1980s, two decades later it was a very different story.
+In 1992, Yao paired Xue Shen and Hongbo Zhao and a year later, Qing Pang and Jian Tong.
 Shen and Zhao claimed the inaugural Four Continents title in 1999 and a month later captured a silver medal at the World Championships — China’s first global success.

 Their victory at 2002 Worlds shook up the skating establishment and when they followed that up with second World crown in Washington, D.C., the following year, it signaled a revolution was taking place in pairs skating, shifting the emphasis away from the domination of the Russian teams.